yongenportkey/LedgerHQ-app-aelf/doc/api.md

 | ------------- | :------: |
 | Signature     |    64    |

-### SIGN SOLANA OFF-CHAIN MESSAGE
+### SIGN Aelf OFF-CHAIN MESSAGE

 #### Description

-_This command signs a Solana Off-Chain Message after having the user validate the text of ASCII encoded messages, or hash of UTF-8 encoded messages:_
+_This command signs a Aelf Off-Chain Message after having the user validate the text of ASCII encoded messages, or hash of UTF-8 encoded messages:_

 ##### Command